adahkoun/KnowledgeBase/README.md

-# This is a knowledge base for DevOps Engineers.
+# This is a knowledge base dedicated for DevOps Engineers.

 As a human, it is normal that I forget some infos, details or commands of various technologies.